vidyabhandary/TIL/python/string_punctuation.md

 # Python string.punctuation

-Python's `string.punctuation` contains list of special characters that can be used to strip puncutation from a sentence.
+Python's `string.punctuation` contains list of special characters that can be used to strip punctuation from a sentence.

 Chars in `string.punctuation` are